michaelagbiaowei/altschool-holiday-project-challenge/README.md

 ![s1](/images/e1.png)

-Write the name of your instances, select the number of instances and your choice of Amazon Machine Image.
+Write the name of your instances, select the number of instances and using Ubuntu as our choice of Linux Distro.

 ![s1](/images/e2.png)